-Motor vehicle accidents are the leading cause of spinal cord and brain injuries nationwide.
+Motor vehicle accidents are the leading cause of brain and spinal cord injuries rationwide.
 It has been shown conclusively that correctly using safety belts is the most effective means of preventing serious, disabling injuries in motor vehicle accidents.
 The main goal of this unit is to establish a "habit" of buckling up at an early age.
 Rachel Raccoon is the safety animal for this unit.